|

 Other common wasp names

-Yellowjacket wasps that have adopted the scavenger
+have adopted the scavenger habit often forage around

-habit often forage around garbage cans looking for
+garbage cans looking for food, hence the name

-food, hence the name "garbage bees".
-Likewise, many
+"garbage bees".
+Likewise, many scavenger colonies

-scavenger colonies build their nests below ground,
+build their nests below ground, hence the name

-is often used interchangeably with yellowjacket but
+interchangeably with yellowjacket but experts

-only one of which occurs in the US.
+one of which occurs in the US.
 Finally, the term

 "bee" should only be used for another group of